The Holy Quran: History, the background, the 7th Century culture, the preservation of the Holy Quran and the overall

 Bismillahir Rahmanir Rahim – In the name of God, the Compassionate, the Merciful.

 According to Islamic tradition, the history of Mekkah goes back to the first man, Adam (AS), who originally built the Kaba, but it was destroyed by the flood during Noah (AS)’s time, and later it was re-built by Prophet Abraham (AS).
-Prophet Abraham (AS) built the Kaba with the help of his first-born son, Prophet Ishmael (AS), in thought to be by some around 2000 BC when Mekkah was known as Bekkah.
+Prophet Abraham (AS) built the Kaba with the help of his first-born son, Prophet Ishmael (AS), in around 2000 BC, as thought by some, when Mekkah was known as Bekkah.
 However, though Kaba remained a place of worship throughout the next couple of thousands of years, Monotheism was about to disappear.
 And, as the existing followers of Monotheistic faiths were waiting for the next Prophet to be born as it was mentioned in their Holy Scriptures, they settled in Mekkah in the hope of meeting the next Prophet up until the 6th century, when, finally, this man named Muhammad (SAWS), who was also known as "Al-Amin," which means "The trust worthy," from a tribe called Quraish, first received revelations from God Almighty at the age of 40 in the year 610.
 Muhammad (SAWS) later became known as Prophet Muhammad (SAWS) and this message that came from God Almighty to him as gradual revelations in a span of over 23 years is known today as “The Holy Quran.”